lampepfl/scala3-macro-tutorial/docs/tutorial/reflection.md

 ---
-id: tasty-reflection
+id: reflection
-title: TASTy Reflection
+title: Reflection API
 ---

 The reflection API provides a more complex and comprehensive view on the structure of the code.